Spermatoceles

 How are spermatoceles treated?

-Since spermatoceles generally do not cause discomfort and often go unnoticed by patients, they RARELY require treatment.
-The standard treatment for spermatoceles without pain is observation.
-Nevertheless, some affected individuals do experience significant associated symptoms, such as bothersome size or pain.
-When intervention is indicated, the available treatment options include:
+Since these cysts, as a rule of thumb, do not cause pain and are often not noticed, they rarely need treatment.
+The basic care for spermatoceles without pain is observation.
+But some men do have symptoms such as bothersome size or pain.
+When treatment is needed, there are many choices:

 Sp2.jpg

-Medical therapy: Oral analgesics or anti-inflammatory agents may be used to relieve pain associated with symptomatic spermatoceles.
-No other type of medical therapy is specifically indicated for the treatment of spermatoceles.
+Medical therapy: Oral pain or anti-swelling drugs may be used to ease pain caused by spermatoceles.
+No other type of medical therapy is needed.
+There is no drug to cure or prevent spermatoceles.

 Frequently asked questions: